Ruby Rose: 2019–2020: Batwoman and departure

 On 19 May 2020, Rose departed Batwoman after the first season, and initially gave no definitive reason behind her departure.
 Her character was subsequently written out of the series and replaced with a new one named Ryan Wilder, portrayed by Javicia Leslie.
 Rose later said she suffered an injury during the production of the first season.
 In August 2020, she called being the lead of a series "taxing" and stated her back surgery following the injury was a contributing factor in deciding to leave.
 In a March 2021 interview with ComicBookMovie.com, when asked if she would reprise Kate at some point, Rose said, "I would totally do it.
 I don't think it would serve the story because I think building the new Batwoman is more important than going back too far into Kate Kane, but of course I would."
 She added, "I've watched a couple of episodes, and I think how they're handling it is beautiful.
 I think it's [Ryan Wilder's] time to shine."
 Later that same month, English actress Wallis Day was cast as Kate Kane, as the show's story involved Kate receiving surgical alteration to her face after an airplane crash left her injured.
 Rose, commenting on an Instagram tribute to her time in the role, said she was "stoked" about Day's casting.

 In July 2021, Rose said she was allergic to latex, which was another reason for leaving Batwoman as her character's mask was made of latex.
 A few months later, in October, she began to publish allegations of an abusive and dangerous working environment on the Batwoman set, naming Warner Bros. executive Peter Roth, costars Dougray Scott and Camrus Johnson, and others on the production as responsible parties.
-However, in response, Johnson confirmed that Rose had in fact been fired from Batwoman (not quitting as she previously claimed), with Warner Bros. then releasing a statement responding to the accusations, saying that "Warner Bros Television had decided not to exercise its option to engage Ruby for season two" after "multiple complaints about her workplace behaviour".
+However, in response, Johnson stated that Rose had not quit but had been fired from Batwoman, with Warner Bros. then releasing a statement responding to the accusations, saying that "Warner Bros Television had decided not to exercise its option to engage Ruby for season two" after "multiple complaints about her workplace behaviour".

 2020–present

 On 22 May 2020, Rose portrayed Viola in a livestreamed table-read of Twelfth Night as part of a benefit to raise money for COVID-19 pandemic relief.
-She will also star in the action comedy Three Sisters.
+She was also set to star in the action comedy Three Sisters.

 In November 2021, Rose took a sabbatical from Hollywood to return to her native Australia.